Gold Is Not An Investment

 So, with that as a backdrop, every time an economic mess ensues, the central bank in this country and banks around the world jump into action by backstopping whatever caused that mess.

 And that generally means spending by increasing the money supply in some form or the other.
-Some say that is socializing losses and privatizing profits but that is the system we have for now.
+Some say this is socializing losses and privatizing profits but that is the system we have for now.
 No one wants a repeat of the Great Depression.

 But when that new money floods the system and starts chasing a fixed amount of stuff, prices rise (inflation ensues).